authwit/book-NigerianBizOpsBlueprint/book.md

 Think of Nigeria's market as a powerful river system, where three main currents create unique opportunities:

 \subsection{The Scale Advantage}\label{subsec:the-scale-advantage}
-When a Canadian agritech company I advised expanded here, their initial pilot with 100 farmers quickly scaled to 10,000.\ Why?
+When a Canadian agritech company wanted to expand here, their initial pilot with 100 farmers quickly scaled to 10,000.\ Why?
 Because in Nigeria, word of mouth travels fast in connected communities.\ The same infrastructure investment that serves 100 can often serve 10,000 with minimal additional cost.

 \begin{tcolorbox}[colback=white,colframe=primarydark,title=\textbf{Scale Impact Examples}]
 \begin{itemize}
     \item A payment solution reaching 1 million users within 6 months of launch
-    \item An educational platform scaling from 500 to 50,000 students in one academic year
+    \item An educational platform scaling from 500 to 5,000 students in one academic year
     \item A logistics solution expanding from 3 to 15 cities using the same core infrastructure
 \end{itemize}
 \end{tcolorbox}

 \subsection{The Innovation Appetite}\label{subsec:the-innovation-appetite}
-Contrary to common belief, Nigerians are early adopters of innovative solutions.\ A UK fintech client was surprised when their new payment solution gained traction faster in Lagos than in London.\ The reason?
+Contrary to common belief, Nigerians are early adopters of innovative solutions.\ A UK fintech founder was surprised when their new payment solution gained traction faster in Lagos than in London.\ The reason?
 Nigerians actively seek better solutions to existing challenges.

 \begin{tcolorbox}[colback=white,colframe=primary,title=\textbf{Innovation Adoption Examples}]